7.5 Advanced Interfaces

 2. static Methods (Java 8+)

-Utility methods callable as InterfaceName.methodName().
+Define utility methods in the interface callable as InterfaceName.methodName() without an instance.
 Cannot be overridden.

 interface Validator<T> {